 Bronstein, Gewirtz & Grossman, LLC Notifies Atlassian Corporation (TEAM) Investors of Class Action and to Actively Participate

-NEW YORK, Feb.
-13, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Atlassian Corporation ("Atlassian" or the "Company") TEAM and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Atlassian securities between August 5, 2022 and November 3, 2022, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/team.
+/EIN News/ -- NEW YORK, Feb.
+13, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Atlassian Corporation (“Atlassian” or the “Company”) (NASDAQ: TEAM) and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Atlassian securities between August 5, 2022 and November 3, 2022, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/team.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.